-Youth Observers to the UUA Board of Trustees
+Youth Trustee to the UUA Board of Trustees

-Every year prior to General Assembly, the Youth Observers (YO) to the Unitarian Universalist Association (UUA) Board of Trustees are selected.
-The Youth Observers to the Board are important, national leadership positions held by Unitarian Universalist (UU) youth.
+Every year prior to General Assembly, the Youth Observers to the Unitarian Universalist Association (UUA) Board of Trustees were selected.
+Now, the Youth Trustees will be selected by the Nominating Committee to be voted into service at the following General Assembly.
+The Youth Trustees are important, national leadership positions held by Unitarian Universalist (UU) youth.

-Bailey Saddlemire is the 2016-2018 Youth Observer and Tanner Linden is the 2017-2019 Youth Observer.
-Both Bailey and Tanner have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.
+Tanner Linden is the 2017-2019 Youth Observer and Chelsea Hendrix is the 2018-2020 Youth Observer.
+Both Tanner and Chelsea have served our faith in numerous leadership roles and they are enjoying serving Unitarian Universalism in this new role.

 My time serving as Youth Observer was the most transformative year of my life.
 I was treated as a full member of the Board of Trustees even though I was not able to officially vote.
 My fellow board members and I sang, laughed, cried, and worked together, as people of faith, to better our Unitarian Universalist Association.
 Though there were times that I felt overwhelmed by the position, I could always count on my fellow board members to help me overcome.
 After every board meeting, I left feeling as though I had grown personally and that I was able to help our faith grow closer to becoming its best self.
 My time on the board gave me a deeper understanding of Unitarian Universalism, and it made me even more passionate about serving our faith.
 If you are a youth who is able to flourish in a multigenerational setting, can balance a busy schedule, and is deeply passionate about serving our faith, I urge you to apply for Youth Observer.